nicnocquee/og-screenshots/readme.md

 ## Known issues

 - Sometimes the process hangs.
 You can try to kill the process manually.
+Anyone who knows how to fix this issue is welcome to contribute.

 ## License